Adilah09/Moodsic/README.md

 Do not commit .env — it contains spotify secret keys.
 (i alr put in .gitignore but do check b4 u push)
 Only commit code and .env.example.

+open legacy folder to use mamp/wamp for react-app, after npm start for both front/backend, should be able to see at localhost:3000